alexlazar123/Password-Generator/README.md

 During this project i tested myself to build a password generator in under 4 hours and i completed the project within 3 hours.
 I wanted to build a tool that's actually useful.
 This was my second small project and I tried to make it look decent while keeping the code straightforward.
+The trickiest parts were handling the copy to clipboard feature with a nice visual feedback and adding the length slider with the checkboxes.

 ## 🚀 Running the Project
 Link to run the password generator below: